cedvdb/x_router/README.md

 ## 3. Guard your routes

-Usually your app will have authentication where the authentication is in 3 possible state (unauthenticated, authenticated, unkow).
+Usually your app will have authentication where the authentication is in 3 possible state (unauthenticated, authenticated, unknown).
 You want to protect pages that are not supposed to be accessible.

 ```dart
 XRouter(